 Chad and Michael discuss the motivations driving people to independent work, how to create the best relationship with your freelance workforce, and the matchmaking algorithms replacing human bias – for better or for worse.
 Tune in to learn why 50% of freelancers wouldn’t take a full-time job – no matter how much you offered!

-Chad Nitschke: Got it.
-So if you target that top 2%, really top quartile performers, I’m curious, how do you find them?
+Chad Nitschke: So if you target that top 2%, really top quartile performers, I’m curious, how do you find them?
 How do you vet them, and is there a credentialing process on the platform?

 Michael Burdick: Yeah, so they actually find us for the most part because freelancing, as I mentioned earlier, is a friction-filled process.
 The biggest pain point that freelancers have is income predictability, i.e. they don’t have that.
 What I mean by that is freelancers, for the most part, don’t know much they’re going to make in the future – call it a couple days from now, a couple weeks from now, a couple months from now, and that’s pretty painful.
 That unknown future is scary.
 I experienced this firsthand whenever I was freelancing in business school, and so we’ve set out to solve specifically that.
 And because of the friction that exists within freelancing today, freelancers, because of the value proposition we bring to the table and help freelancers fill their pipeline with work, we have a ton of in-bounds from freelancers trying to make it onto our network, which is a very competitive process.